juanjcardona13/graphene_django_cruddals/docs/drafts/complete-model-interface.md

         # another fields with their resolvers

         @classmethod
-        def get_queryset(cls, queryset, info): # This method is special and is used to modify the queryset before it is returned, receives 3 arguments (cls, queryset:QuerySet de Django, info), return queryset return queryset
+        def get_objects(cls, queryset, info): # This method is special and is used to modify the queryset before it is returned, receives 3 arguments (cls, queryset:QuerySet de Django, info), return queryset return queryset

     class InputObjectType: